ISA-tools/isa-api/isatools/graphQL/README.md

 ---

 ## Filters References:
-All string and integer types should be wrapper in a comparison expression.
+All string and integer types should be wrapped in a comparison expression.
 This takes the form of a dictionary where the main key represents the comparator.
-For example: `measurementType: {eq: "transcription profiling"}"`. <br>
+For example: `measurementType: {eq: "transcription profiling"}`. <br>

 ### Operator based on input type:
 | Type      |   Operator  | Description             |